How Much Does Car Insurance Cost in Illinois? A 2026 Pricing Guide

 • Uninsured Motorist Bodily Injury: $25,000 per person and $50,000 per accident

-How to Lower Your Car Insurance Cost Without Sacrificing Protection
+How to Lower Your Premium Without Cutting Coverage

 There are smart ways to reduce premium and there are short-sighted ones.
 The strategies below preserve adequate protection while meaningfully reducing cost.

 • Bundle auto with home, condo, or renters insurance.
-The single highest-impact discount available to most households.
+The single highest-impact discount available to most households, usually worth 10 to 25 percent across both policies.

-• Raise your deductibles where it makes financial sense.
-Moving from a $250 to a $1,000 collision deductible can reduce collision premium by 15 to 25 percent.
+• Raise deductibles where it makes financial sense.
+Moving from a $500 to a $1,000 collision deductible typically reduces that portion of your premium 10 to 20 percent.
 Only do this if you have the cash reserves to absorb the higher out-of-pocket cost after a claim.

 • Improve your credit-based insurance score.
 Even modest improvements over time can shift you into a better rate tier at renewal.

-• Use carrier-specific discounts you qualify for: paid-in-full, paperless billing, electronic funds transfer, multi-vehicle, good student, defensive driving course completion, and affinity or association discounts.
+• Use every carrier discount you qualify for: paid-in-full, paperless billing, electronic funds transfer, multi-vehicle, good student, defensive driving course completion, and affinity discounts stack up quickly.

-• Consider telematics or usage-based insurance programs if you are a safe driver and comfortable sharing driving data.
+• Consider telematics or usage-based programs if you are a safe or low-mileage driver and comfortable sharing driving data.
 Some carriers offer 10 to 30 percent savings for participants.

-• Avoid filing small claims that you can pay out of pocket.
-A single comprehensive claim under your deductible-plus-50-percent threshold often costs more in surcharges over the next three to five years than the claim payment recovers.
+• Avoid filing small claims you can pay out of pocket.
+A small claim often costs more in surcharges over the next three to five years than the claim payment recovers.

 The Power of Bundling: Auto + Home and Beyond